SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 # Search query for SDG 7 - Affordable and clean energy, Bergen action-approach.

-***Current status**: This string has undergone development to improve the phrases and structure, and is awaiting a review of these changes.
-It is substantially changed from the original version it was based on (v2019.11).*
+**Current status**: This string is being edited after internal review - expect changes.
+It is substantially changed from the original version it was based on (v2019.11).

 **Contents**